Art-Sells/HPM/MASS/LPP/LPPCodeBase/Infrastructure/README.md

 - - - Pool A: −10 bps center
 - - - Pool B: −5 bps center
 - - - Pool C: +15 bps center
-- - Offsetting without an “anchor” intentionally creates internal spreads so external MEV can arb and then mint (via the atomic flow below).
+- - Offsetting without an “anchor” intentionally creates internal spreads so external MEV (Trading Bot) can arb and then mint (via the atomic flow below).
 - - Test if prices are off-center, if so, then increase pool seeds
 - [ ] Verify contracts, index Subgraph, launch dashboards, publish docs.